Loara/StringSuite/README.md

 # Basic usage
 ## `encmetric` subset
+Include `strsuite/encmetric.hpp` header in order to use this module.
 ### String encodings
 A string encoding class is simply a static class that manages how a string is encoded with that encoding.
 Some encoding classes provided with StringSuire are `ASCII`, `UTF8`, `UTF16BE` `UTF16LE`, `UTF32BE` `UTF32LE`, `Latin1`/`ISO_8859_1`, `ISO_8859_2`, `KOI8_R`, `KOI8_U`, `KOI8_RU`.